inductiva/inductiva/docs-sources/cm1/quick-start.md

 task.print_summary()
 ```

+> **Note**: `spot` machines are a lot cheaper but may be terminated by the provider if necessary.

+To adapt the code for this or any other use case, simply replace `input_dir` with the path to your CM1 input files and
+set the `sim_config_filename` accordingly.

-Once the simulation is complete, we terminate the machine, download the results
-and print a summary of the simulation as shown below.
+When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.

 ```
 inductiva tasks info 4kemtaacrjjoyr92oksh819my